WSMV-TV: Sports programming

 Since 2006, channel 4 airs any Sunday Night Football games that involve the market's NFL team, the Tennessee Titans.
-The station also aired Nashville Predators games via NBC's broadcast contract with the NHL that lasted until 2021; this includes the team's appearance in the 2017 Stanley Cup Final.
+The station also aired Nashville Predators games via NBC's broadcast contract with the NHL that lasted until 2021; this includes the team's appearance in the 2017 Stanley Cup Finals.

 From 1987 until March 2002, WSMV-TV was the primary Nashville home to syndicated Southeastern Conference football and men's basketball games originating from Jefferson Pilot Sports, but sharing some broadcasts with WZTV (channel 17) from 1987 to 1990, and WXMT (channel 30, now MyNetworkTV affiliate WUXP) from 1990 onward.
 All of those games moved to WUXP in 2002, and stayed with that station until 2009, when Raycom Sports lost the syndication rights to ESPN Regional Television.
 WUXP carried ESPN Plus-oriented SEC TV until 2014, when the SEC Network was launched.
+While under contract with Jefferson-Pilot Sports for SEC games, the station often preempted NBC's broadcasts of Notre Dame Fighting Irish football games; in the event of those scheduling conflicts, WXMT/WUXP would carry the Notre Dame games.

 Past programming preemptions and deferrals

-In the mid-1980s, WSMV dropped the Tonight Show to air sitcom reruns such as Three's Company, Alice, Barney Miller, Family Ties, and Rosie.
+In 1982, WSMV dropped the Tonight Show to air sitcom reruns such as Three's Company, Alice, Barney Miller, Family Ties, and Rosie.
 NBC was able to get the show on in Nashville on then-independent station (now Fox affiliate) WZTV.
+WSMV re-added The Tonight Show in January 1989.

 In early 2006, WSMV attracted some attention by becoming the largest NBC affiliate in terms of market size to refuse to carry the controversial NBC show The Book of Daniel on its schedule, after the premiere episode.
 This action, along with that of several smaller affiliates in the Midwest and South, as well as low ratings, prompted NBC to cancel the series after only three episodes.

 On October 26, 2014, WSMV accidentally preempted parts of the first half of the Manchester United–Chelsea Premier League match and instead aired Poppy Cat from the NBC Kids block.
 This triggered negative responses from social media.